lenduracapital/LenduraCapital/replit.md

   * Enhanced "Who We Fund" page with 16 comprehensive industries in modern grid layout
   * Applied FundTek signature blue #85abe4 consistently across all sections
   * Improved visual hierarchy and spacing throughout all updated sections
+- June 17, 2025.
+Complete solution detail pages implementation:
+  * Created individual detail pages for all 8 financing solutions with comprehensive content
+  * Added breadcrumb navigation and "Back to Solutions" buttons throughout
+  * Integrated testimonials with real client names on each solution page
+  * Implemented "More Testimonials" buttons linking to dedicated testimonials page
+  * Updated all "Find out more" buttons to redirect to proper solution detail pages
+  * Applied consistent design patterns across all solution pages with signature blue #85abe4
+  * Added qualification requirements and service details for each financing option
 ```

 ## User Preferences